 Mindfulness encourages people to pay attention to the present moment, acknowledging and accepting their thoughts and sensations, without making judgments.
 It can help to heighten awareness of our emotional, cognitive, and physical experiences.

-The Secret Garden, Frances Hodgson Burnett’s classic 20th century novel, tells the story of Mary Lennox, a girl relocated to England following the deaths of her parents.
-As she copes with her grief, she also faces ill health, loneliness and a slew of additional concerns that we now would recognize as major stressors.
+The Secret Garden, Frances Hodgson Burnett’s 20th century novel, tells the story of Mary Lennox, a girl who moves to England following the deaths of her parents.
+As she copes with her grief, she also faces ill health, loneliness and a ton of additional concerns that we now would recognize as major stressors.
 As you… read more

 Have you ever had a day when losing a sock can send you into an emotional tailspin?
 Or you forget to send an email, and it causes you to question your self-worth?
 Felt that you were overreacting to something, had no idea why and felt unable to stop?